Mbrimes/Naijalink-Clone/README.md

 ### My process

--Installed React, React Router and a few dependencies needed for my project -Used SCSS as my css pre-processor for writing my css file -On completion i did a quick overview of my code and the website on my localhost, before pushing it to my git repository and deploying it on Netlify.
+- Installed React, React Router and a few dependencies needed for my project
+- Used SCSS as my css pre-processor for writing my css file
+- On completion I did a review of my code and the website on my localhost, before pushing it to my git repository and deploying it on Netlify.

 ### Built with